sunfishcode/wasm-reference-manual/WebAssembly.md

     - A table is identified by `index` in the [table index space] and:
        - The sum of the value of `offset` and the number of elements in `elems` is required to be at most the `minimum` size declared for the table.
-       - The value of `offset` is required to be greater than the index of any element in the table that will be initialized by a prior table initializer in the array.
-TODO: Will this restriction be lifted?
        - For each element of `elems`:
           - The element is required to be an index within the bounds of the associated [index space].